 My son and I have been spending 24 hours a day together for the past couple months.
-It’s been wonderful, but also occasionally a strain, because we are creatures of habit who are not in the habit of spending so much time alone together.
+It’s been wonderful, but also occasionally a strain, because we are creatures of habit who are not used to spending so much time alone together.
 But here we are in a new place (Gozo, Malta), where we know very few people.
 So we’re stuck with one another.

 And just when I could perhaps be forgiven for feeling a bit saturated by my beloved four-year-old’s constant presence, he reminded me of the beauty of language, and the fact that figures of speech don’t become dull and cliché until we are big.
 Much older than four.